Minimalism in Jazz

 • To express some emotion or mood in the composer/writer, or in the performer.
 Indeed, music may be a form of encrypted communication, with messages able to be understood by the target audience but not by any others who hear it.
 According to Larry Todd, Fanny Mendelssohn wrote lieder (art-songs) to communicate to Wilhelm Hensel her feelings about him; he was later to become her husband, but at this time her parents had forbidden them to meet or to write to one another, even on occasion intercepting a letter he had had written against this order.

 • To evoke some emotion or mood in the listener.
 The sturm-und-drang movement in the mid-18th century, for example, led symphony writers to imitate thunderstorms and other effects, often seeking to frighten or surprise listeners.
+Bach expert, Peter Williams, for example, wrote that Bach’s sacred choral music (his Cantatas, Passions, and Masses)

 • To inspire listeners to action, as, for example, with the music of the 19th century nationalists such as Verdi, Chopin, Dvorak, Smetana, Sibelius, Hill, etc. Such nationalist aesthetics may be very powerful: The white minority regime in South Africa, for example, banned the singing of the hymn, Nkosi Sikelel’ iAfrika (“God Bless Africa”), because of its association with the movement for majority rule.
 (The hymn is now the national anthem of South Africa.)
-Similarly, although Japan’s illegal military occupation of Korea ended in 1945 and both countries are now democracies, Japanese pop music is still banned in the ROK (South Korea).
+Similarly, although Japan’s illegal military occupation of Korea ended in 1945 and both countries are now democracies, Japanese pop music was still banned in the ROK (South Korea) as late as 1992.

-• To induce altered mental states in listeners, for example, as an aid to entering a trance or to prepare them for some other spiritual experience.
+• To induce altered mental states in performers or listeners, for example, as an aid to entering a trance or to prepare them for some other spiritual experience.
 In words of Indian musician Gita Sarabhai (1922-2011) that influenced John Cage, for example, music’s function is “to sober and quiet the mind, thus rendering it susceptible to divine influences.”

 • To facilitate some other activity, such as dancing, singing or the recital of poetry, or the ready memorizing of secret espionage codes.

 • To think.
 Contrapuntal music, in the North German tradition that reached its peak in the middle of the 18th century, used fugal writing as a way of articulating the possible mathematical manipulations (eg, overlay, delay, inversion, reversion) of the theme.
 These manipulations may be viewed mathematically as group actions on a musical space.
 Similarly, the tradition of western art music from the mid 18th century through to the present day has focused on the articulation of the musical consequences of a theme or motif.
 Beethoven, who was never very good at melody-making, was perhaps the best composer ever at development, with Mendelssohn a very close second.
 Chopin, by contrast, was good with melodies, but not at complex development.
-The development of musical material during improvised performances of modern jazz, of Indian ragas, or of Balinese gamelan scales are further examples.
-See, for instance, Paul Berliner’s account of his learning to improvise in jazz.
-Likewise, much minimalist music forces performer and listener to pay careful mental attention to aspects of music ignored in the dominant uptown tradition, such as rhythm and metre, and how these vary, concatenate and interleave with one another.
-Similarly, the focus, particularly by composers in the American experimental tradition this last 100 years (eg, Cowell, Varese, Cage), on the materiality of sounds is another form of thinking; it is the intelligent exploration of the features of sounds and sound-generating mechanisms, and the consequences of these features.

 • To facilitate thinking.
 I have a computer scientist friend whose attempts to prove mathematical theorems is greatly enhanced if he listens to Bach fugues while doing so.
 Likewise, many large corporations transmit low-decibel, high-frequency white noise through their office speaker systems to facilitate work in open-plan offices.

 • To come to know oneself.
 Using music (or any form of human expression) as a form of thinking, one learns about oneself: how one thinks, about what one is thinking or obsessing, and what one perceives.
-Many visual artists draw or paint to know themselves better, with the resulting drawing or painting a mere by-product of the process.
-The same is true of musicians and composers and listeners, and it is why people may be drawn to life as a musician (or artist) despite the consequences.
+Many visual artists draw or paint to know themselves better, with the resulting drawing or art-work a mere by-product of the process.
+The same is true of musicians and composers and listeners, and it is why people may be drawn to life as a musician (or artist) despite the many negative consequences.
 (I am grateful to conversations with Patricia Cain for this insight.)

 • To pray.
 Much western religious music is expressed in a form of supplication or worship to a deity.
 Composing, performing or listening to music may also be understood as acts of piety in themselves, akin to the copying out of sacred texts which some religions, for example, Nichiren Shu Buddhism, consider to be pious actions.